MTG/sens-sensor/development/README.md

    1) Adapt USM original dataset for extension

         <a href="Sources_USM_dataset_Adequation.ipynb">Sources_USM_dataset_Adequation.ipynb</a> offers a guide of the adaptation needed.
-It reads all USM data, deleting the files that are nor needed, and simplifies the sound sources provided by USM dataset following the mapping below.
+It reads all USM data, deleting the files that are not needed, and simplifies the sound sources provided by USM dataset following the mapping below.
 It generates a ```_simp.npy``` version for each audio, containing the binary vector of the active sources.

         <p>
           <img src="../data/images/USM_mapping.png" alt=" USM mapping schema"  style="float: left;margin-right: 10px;">